paulusm/flask-adventure/readme.md

   app.run(debug=True)

 ```
-3. This won't work yet, as we need a "template" that will for them HTML displayed to the user, Call this step.html:
+3. This won't work yet, as we need a "template" for the HTML displayed to the user, create a folder called "templates" and add a new file - call this step.html:

 ```html